tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 ```

 It's basically `cat` but you specify how long the subpatterns last (see code below for usage).
-`ncat` allows me to spread a bunch of wild and contrasting sounds over a long cycle, and it's fun for improvising because you can change how long any one of the subpatterns lasts doing so shifts all the other patterns.
+`ncat` allows me to spread a bunch of wild and contrasting sounds over a long cycle, and it's fun for improvising because you can change how long any one of the subpatterns lasts, and doing so shifts all the other patterns.
 In "10 Megakelvin" I use `ncat` to interweave drum samples from from the Modular Drums from Mars collection together with extremely sci-fi microtonal chords.
-I've found the main utility for this kind of horizontal sequencing and concatenation is it makes things more monophonic and musical (one idea at a time), and I find regular `cat` to be maybe too predictable or constant.
-Here is the code I used for "10 Megakelvin":
+I've found the main utility for this kind of horizontal sequencing and concatenation is it makes things more monophonic and musical (one idea at a time).
+I find regular `cat` to be maybe too predictable or constant.
+Here is most of the code I used for "10 Megakelvin":

 ```haskell
 setcps(70/120)